FunctionChains.jl

 Function chains can be based on tuples of functions but also on arrays (e.g. fchain([x -> i * x for i in 1:4])) or generators/iterators (e.g. fchain((x -> i * x for i in 1:4))) of functions. fchain will always try to generate type-stable function chains if possible.

-The function chain generated by fchain supports InverseFunctions.inverse and/or ChangesOfVariables.with_logabsdet_jacobian, as well as the Adapt, Functors and FlexiMaps APIs, if all functions in the chain do support the respective API.
+The function chain generated by fchain supports InverseFunctions.inverse, ChangesOfVariables.with_logabsdet_jacobian and Accessors.set, as well as the Adapt, Functors and FlexiMaps APIs, if all functions in the chain do support the respective functionality.

 frepeat(f, n) and f∘̂ n build a chain of n repetitions of function f.
 Use fcomp(f, g, h) to compose functions in the order f ∘ g ∘ h, equivalent to fchain(h, g, f).